ladnir/cryptoTools/cryptoTools/Crypto/Montgomery25519/README.md

 osu-crypto/libsodium fork.
 Backend selection is compile-time:

 1. eight-lane AVX-512 IFMA;
+2. two four-lane Montgomery ladders using the x86-64 assembly field backend, with their final inversion batched;
-2. modified libsodium when `SODIUM_MONTGOMERY` is enabled;
+3. modified libsodium when `SODIUM_MONTGOMERY` is enabled;
-3. portable radix-2^51 C.
+4. portable radix-2^51 C.

-The portable and IFMA implementations are differentially tested against the modified libsodium behavior, including its known vectors and small-order input rejection.
+The portable, assembly, and IFMA implementations are differentially tested against the modified libsodium behavior, including its known vectors and small-order input rejection.

 The Montgomery ladder and small-order blocklist are derived from libsodium under the ISC license in `LICENSE`.
 The reused cryptoTools field arithmetic